 For example, thinkorswim is created for professional traders who already have some knowledge about how the markets work.
 It’s an advanced platform with many technical analysis instruments and features.
 With thinkorswim, you can get access to over 300 technical studies suitable for each chart.
 Moreover, you could personalize each study to fit your needs.
 Imagine how many research and analytical options you can get!

-The second platform is Trade Architect.
+The second day trading platform is Trade Architect.
 This one is created for both beginners and professionals.
 The tools and interface are made to be simple and intuitive.
 The platform is web-based and has some good features that you can enjoy all at no cost.
 One of them is the built-in chat support, which helps you get in touch with a customer service member and share your screen pictures.
 There are also over 30 technical indicators (RSI, MAs, MACD, Stochastic, Volume, etc) and easy-to-analyze charts.

 Here’s a look at the Trade Architect platform.